DeenAhmed/EKRoyals/README.md

 The client has stated they they wanted a new website to be able to showcase an overview of their club and have asked for this to be designed to the following specifications;

 A website to showcase the offerings of a Youth Basketball Club based in East Kilbride, Glasgow.
-The primary aim of the website is to showcase the Club and what they offer.
+The primary aim of the website is to showcase the Club and what activities they offer.

 The club chairman and group have provided me with the following goals for the site.